iriswang233/route-middleware-mapper/README.md

   "/xxx" means specific route.
   "/:" means dynamic route.

-All the values means the middlewares that required by the route.
+The values should be string array and means the middlewares that required by the route.
-If the value is
-  1) string array, it means the route will go through these middlewares one by one.
 So each string here represents the middleware in "policies" folder, and the order of strings matters.
-  2) true, it means this route don't need to go throuth any middlewares.

 ## Mapping